Our research is editorially independent but we may earn a commission for purchases made through our links.

 Where to Stay: Cartagena, a city on the northern coast facing the Caribbean, features impressive mangroves, powdery beaches, and brilliant coral reefs along with a historic old town surrounded by the city wall.
 Pick from one of the city’s top hotels, or snag a deal with a vacation rental.

 As January is the height of summer in South America, many of its major cities are not only quite warm but also overcrowded.
 Bariloche, a mountain resort town in the country’s southern region, offers milder, more pleasant temperatures, for a perfect break away from the crowded, sizzling hot cities along the coast.
 This town situated in the foothills of the Andes is surrounded by lakes that provide a great opportunity for water sports, while the mountains are popular for trekking and climbing.
 Bariloche is also renowned for its Swiss-like atmosphere and fabulous chocolate boutiques.
 Even during the high season, prices are lower than what you’ll find in places like Buenos Aires, making it a bargain for most foreign visitors.

-If you’re looking for affordable prices, the sun without the crowds and access to all sorts of amenities, you might be surprised to find that Boracay Island in the Philippines offers all of that and more.
-While it’s no longer considered a hidden gem, this small island with gorgeous sugar-white beaches still doesn’t draw massive crowds.
-By going after the holidays, from mid-January through the end of February, even the busiest beach on the island is likely to have only some scattered sunbathers and swimmers.
-You can also enjoy horse riding on the sand, diving, snorkeling, cliff diving and parasailing, or join an exploration trip to a remote cove with a turquoise water-filled lagoon.
+If you’re looking for affordable prices, the sun without the crowds, and access to all sorts of amenities, you might be surprised to find that the Philippines offers all of that and more.
+While it’s no longer considered a hidden gem, this country with gorgeous sugar-white beaches still doesn’t draw massive crowds.
+By going after the holidays, from mid-January through the end of February, even the busiest travel destinations are likely to have only some scattered sunbathers and swimmers.
+You can also enjoy horse riding on the sand, diving, snorkeling, cliff diving, and parasailing, or join an exploration trip to remote coves with a turquoise water-filled lagoon.